Immunoglobulin A Nephropathy (IgA Nephropathy)

-Experienced nephrologists, transplant surgeons, transplant coordinators, social workers, a financial coordinator and other physician specialists make up Jefferson's extensive Kidney Transplant Program.
+Experienced nephrologists, transplant surgeons, transplant coordinators, social workers, a financial coordinator and other physician specialists make up the Jefferson Health Kidney Transplant Program.
 Our specialists work in close coordination to provide the best care possible and to match the right recipient with an available donor organ.
 We also provide long-term follow-up care through visits and monitored laboratory studies.
 We believe our detailed follow-up care contributes to the Program's high success rate.
 While not a cure, kidney transplantation enables you to resume a healthier, independent lifestyle without the need for dialysis.
 Our team continues to search for new ways to assist you in seeking a better quality of life through kidney transplant.

 At Jefferson Health, nearly all transplants are performed by laparoscopic nephrectomy, a procedure that is less traumatic for the donor than traditional open-surgery kidney removal.
 You will experience less pain after laparoscopic surgery and will be able to move within a day or so.